emtpb/plutho/README.md

 - Check if code can made faster using jfit from numba
 - Implement temperature-dependent material properties
 - Use vtk to visualize data directly
+- Is the boundary condition for u_r at the symmetry axis even needed?

 ## Developer